Rizwann234/BJJ-Infection-Identification/README.md

 3. **Model B**:
    - **Training Loss**: 0.0502
    - **Training Accuracy**: 99.05%
-   - **Test Loss**: Not calculated in workflow
+   - **Test Loss**: 0.1797
    - **Test Accuracy**: 95.3%
-   - Model B shows excellent performance on the training set and achieves the highest test accuracy, suggesting that it is the best performer in terms of generalization.
+   - Model B shows excellent performance on the training set and achieves the highest test performance, suggesting that it is the best performer in terms of generalization.

 ## Conclusion: